 Pinetree's Co-Owner (and resident chef) Jef shared with us a simple and delectable recipe for a squash puree you'll be eating straight out of the bowl!

-The origin of the word 'pumpkin' comes from Greek word 'pepon', meaning large melon, with the French changing to 'pompon' then the British changing it to 'pumpion' and its final name give by the American colonists, in which the meat and seed provided nourishment to colonists and livestock.
-The original pumpkin pie was the whole pumpkin top was cut off , seeds removed and then filled with eggs, milk, spices and honey then baked in hot ashes.
+The origin of the word 'pumpkin' comes from Greek word 'pepon', meaning large melon, with the French changing to 'pompon' then the British changing it to 'pumpion', and its final name give by the American colonists, in which the meat and seed provided nourishment to colonists and livestock.
+The original pumpkin pie was the whole pumpkin top was cut off, seeds removed, and then filled with eggs, milk, spices, and honey to be baked in hot ashes.
 Here is a link to another blogger who tried the original pumpkin pie recipe out and had success!
 Pumpkins were also used by colonists to make beer.
-They are native to Central America with oldest evidence of pumpkin seeds dating back to around 5000-7000 BC, in Mexico.
+They are native to Central America with oldest evidence of pumpkin seeds dating back to around 5000-7000 BC in Mexico.
 1 billion pounds of pumpkin are produced in the US every season.
-Health benefits include it being a high source of A , C, E , B vitamins and potassium , high in fiber and high in antioxidants.
+Health benefits include being a high source of A, C, E, and B vitamins, as well as potassium, fiber, and rich in antioxidants.

 Cut your pumpkin or squash in half, down the middle from top to bottom.

-Scoop out the insides, including seeds and fibrous pulp.
+Scoop out the insides, including the seeds and fibrous pulp.